Admissions Open

 5. Corporate Finance Executive

-Corporate finance roles include budgeting, planning, and ensuring that the company maintains profitability.
-They work closely with top management in financial decision-making.
+In addition, corporate finance roles include budgeting, planning, and ensuring that the company maintains profitability.
+Furthermore, professionals in these roles work closely with top management in financial decision-making.

 • Average Salary (India): ₹4–7 LPA